Nationalists

 In reality, with the appalling exception of Omagh,

-there has been little difference
+there was little difference

 in the level of